Apply to Our Program

 Transfer students

 We consider transfer applicants when space is available.
-Preference is given to students from our regional program states (Washington, Idaho, Montana, and Utah).
+Preference is given to students from our regional program states (Washington, Idaho, and Montana).

 Individual advising